Chapter 17 : Timeless

 It was set up as an inter-class challenge and the group was split in three to see which group could get the most correct displays of creature care.
 Hermione was called upon first to show what she knew about hippogriffs and impressed everyone by walking straight up to the magnificent creature and patting it on the beak before mounting it expertly with only the slightest of bows.
 The Gryffindors clapped loudly for her along with many of the other students, but Harry and Ron just smirked knowingly because she was actually sitting on Buckbeak, who already knew and trusted her well.

-Harry had been surprised that Buckbeak was back at Hogwarts, what with his death sentence the last time, but Hagrid had explained to them before class that they simply had to be careful not to call him by that name and winking at them conspicuously.
+Harry had been surprised that Buckbeak was back at Hogwarts, what with his death sentence the last time, but Hagrid had explained to them before class that they simply had to be careful to call him by his new name, Witherwings, and winking at them conspicuously.

 Next up was Justin Finch-Fletchley for Hufflepuff, who was presented with an empty area of grassland and a cow’s leg.
 He earned his team full marks by correctly identifying a thestral, despite not being able to see it, when he tore the flesh off the cow’s leg and waited patiently for the unseen creature to smell the blood.